herraa1/msx-joyblue-v1/README.md

 > [!WARNING]
 > This is a work in progress project.
-> The firmware is working and a breadboard-based prototype has been validated, but no PCB has been built yet.
+> The firmware is working and a breadboard-based prototype has been validated.
+> A first PCB prototype batch has already been ordered.
+Waiting for PCB to arrive.

 ## Introduction